Vaulx Carter

-Vaulx Carter (August 14, 1863 – before 1930) was an American college football player and engineer who is best remembered as the first coach of the Navy Midshipmen football program.
-He was born in Tennessee and raised there for part of his childhood, until he was orphaned and adopted by family members in Pennsylvania.
-Starting in 1880, Carter attended the United States Naval Academy; he struggled academically at the school, only excelling in his art classes.
-Carter failed his final examinations in his final two years at the academy and was recommended for removal following the second failure.
-This did not happen, as he was forced to voluntarily resign from the school in 1883 due to permanent injuries received from an accident.

-Carter's time at the Naval Academy was not without success; in his second year, he singlehandedly managed to restart the school's football program after a two-year hiatus.
-Carter guided his team as a player-coach for the season, leading them to a victory over students from Johns Hopkins University, the first win in school history.
+Vaulx Carter (August 14, 1863 – before 1930) was an American naval officer, athlete, and engineer associated with the United States Naval Academy football program.
+Carter was born in Tennessee, a member of the Carter family of Davidson County, and included among his siblings Medal of Honor recipient William Harding Carter and New Age religious figure Laura Carter Holloway.
+Raised in Brooklyn following the deaths of his parents, Carter was admitted into the Naval Academy at the age of 17.
+While there, he revived the school's football program and led it as player and coach, later earning the epithet "father of Navy football".
+An accident in 1883 left Carter permanently disabled and forced him to resign from the Naval Academy.

 Information about Carter following his resignation from the academy is scarce.
 One Navy football historian described him as having "disappeared from the historical record".
 He attended some classes at Swarthmore College in 1883, but he did not complete a course.
 During the late 1880s, Carter was an instructor at the Hebrew Technical Institute and also worked as an engineer; he designed a parachute and a model of a plan for the Nicaragua Canal, both of which attracted media attention.
 During the 1890s, he was an assignee for several corporations in New York City.
-Carter served as a lieutenant in the New York State Militia from 1902 to 1910.
-Later, during the 1920s, he lived with his sister on a farm in New York, occasionally writing articles for a magazine she edited.
+Carter later served as a lieutenant in the New York Naval Militia and worked for the New York City government.
+During the 1920s, he lived with his sister Laura on a farm in upstate New York, managing her accounts and occasionally contributing articles to a magazine she edited.
 According to census records, Carter died sometime before 1930.